 1. There are specific data management jobs that need to be run.
 The jobs themselves are slightly different between database types, but they all have three things in common:

 A. The maintenance jobs need to run.

 B. They have to be successful in completing their work.

-C. They should be able to report back details to the IT or management team to provide insight into the environment.
+C. They should be able to report back details to the IT or management team to provide insight into the database architecture.

 2. The jobs should be verifiable and successes and failures should be documented for someone to be able to review the jobs information and determine if action is needed.